 We like the looseness of the bagged soil, and nothing has to be done to the soil before using it (like hydrating coconut coir bricks).

-That said, if we couldn't purchase Coco Loco locally, then it might be more economical to buy coconut coir bricks online.
+That said, if we couldn’t purchase Coco Loco locally, buying coconut coir bricks online might be more economical.
 We will see how inexpensive the coir bricks are in a future post.

-In summary, you can't go wrong with any of the three soils tested in this article.
-However, Coco Loco (coconut coir-based mix) appears to grow microgreens better than pure coir, or a peat-based soil mix.
+You can’t go wrong with any of the three soils tested in this article.
+However, Coco Loco (coconut coir-based mix) grows microgreens better than pure coir or peat-based soil mix.

 What soil mix or fiber mat do you use to grow microgreens?
 Leave a comment and let us know!
 We can all learn from each other.

-You can purchase small bags of coconut coir-based soil mix in the Home Microgreens Store.
+You can purchase small coconut coir-based soil mix bags in the Home Microgreens Store.
 Click the Shop Now!
 Button below.